Ordina-JTech/Ordina-JTech.github.io/_posts/2018-06-20-migrate-from-java-6-to-java-8.md

 # Java 8 language changes

 * From Imperative to Functional
-    * Modern constructs other newer language use
+    * Modern constructs other newer languages use
     * Enhance code readability
     * Strip out boilerplate code
-    * stop telling the compiler what to do
 * From Sequential to Parallel
     * execute code in parallel without extra effort
-    * divide problems into subproblems, solving subproblems simultaneously and combining the results
+    * divide problems into smaller pieces, solving these simultaneously and combining the results
-    * aggregate operations iso Fork/Join
+    * aggregate operations

 ## Major new Features / Changes